KGConf/open-kg-curriculum/curriculum/modules/What_is_Metadata/What_is_Metadata.md

 ### What is Metadata as it Relates to Knowledge Graphs?

+Knowledge graphs are data structures that contain a collection of interlinked descriptions of concepts, entities, relationships, and events, and may be analyzed and queried like databases.
+The diverse data is connected and described by semantic metadata according to the knowledge model [3].
+This metadata allows the developer of the knowledge graph to communicate the meaning of the data in the graph to the users.

 ### Why is Metadata Important for Knowledge Graphs?
 How is it Used?